Interacting double dimer model on the square lattice

 where, since the cosine term is forbidden by symmetry constraints when $K=0$, we require $V\spr- \sim K$ to leading order.
 The constraints imposed by rotation and translation symmetry are identical (see \reftab{table:constraints}), and hence \refeq{eq:DDMsync} remains the correct critical theory for $h\spr-$ in reduced symmetry variations of the double dimer model.

 From \refeq{eq:rg}, the critical stiffness for the synchronization transition is

 and ordering occurs when $\kappa_{-} > \kappa_{-,\mathrm{c}}$.
 The ordered phase is synchronized (antisynchronized) in regions of the phase diagram with negative (positive) coupling $K$, because the cosine term locks $h\spr-=0 \, (\frac{1}{2})$ in order to minimize the action.
 (The relative height of any synchronized ground state is clearly $h\spr- = 0$.)
-We identify the (high-temperature) Coulomb phase in the double dimer model with the low-temperature phase of the XY model \cite{Cardy1996}.
+We identify the (high-temperature) Coulomb phase in the double dimer model with the low-temperature phase of the XY model, in accordance with the duality mapping from integer loops to the XY model \cite{Cardy1996}.
 Hence, the synchronization transition is a BKT transition but with an inverted temperature axis.

 To locate the phase boundary at fixed $J/T$, we measure $\kappa_{-}$ as a function of $K/T$ using MC simulations and, from the crossing with its critical value $\kappa_{-,\text{c}}$, identify a critical coupling $(K/T)\sub{c}$.
 However, in the absence of interactions within replicas ($J=0$) MC simulations are not necessary, because $\kappa_{-,\text{c}}$ precisely coincides with the non-interacting limit ($K=0$) of \refeq{eq:kpminf}.
 Hence, in this case, the critical coupling $(K/T)\sub{c}=0$, and replicas synchronize for infinitesimal $K<0$ [using \refeq{eq:kpm} with $\lambda \sim K$].